liferay/liferay-mobile-sdk/modules/push-notifications-portlet/android/README.md

 	.register(registrationId);
 ```

 The `onSuccess` and `onFailure` callbacks are optional, but it's good practice to implement both.
-Doing so persists the device token or tells the user that an error ocurred.
+By doing so, your app can persist the device token or tell the user that an error ocurred.

 You should note that the [Push](src/main/java/com/liferay/mobile/push/Push.java) class is a wrapper for the Mobile SDK generated services.
 Internally, it calls the portal's remote service `PushNotificationsDeviceService`.
 While you can still use `PushNotificationsDeviceService` directly, using the wrapper class is easier.